HopkinsIDD/rsv-forecast-hub/model-output/README.md

 where
 - ```team``` is the abbreviated team name, and
 - ```model``` is the abbreviated name of your model.

 Both team and model should be less than 15 characters and not include hyphens nor spaces.

+Within each sub-directory, there should be a metadata file, a license file (optional), and a set of forecasts.

 ## Metadata
 Each submission team should have an associated metadata file.
 The file should be submitted with the first projection in the [model-metadata/](https://github.com/HopkinsIDD/rsv-forecast-hub/edit/main/model-metadata) folder, in a file named: ```team-model.yaml```.